hashicorp/nomad/website/source/docs/configuration/index.html.md

   server agents if it is expected that a terminated server instance will never join the cluster again.

+- `limits` - Available in Nomad 0.10.3 and later, this is a nested object that configures limits that are enforced by the agent.
+The following parameters are available:

+  - `https_handshake_timeout` `(string: "5s")` - Configures the limit for how
+    long the HTTPS server in both client and server agents will wait for a client to complete a TLS handshake.
+This should be kept conservative as it limits how many connections an unauthenticated attacker can open if [`tls.http = true`][tls] is being used (strongly recommended in production).
+Default value is `5s`. `0` disables HTTP handshake timeouts.

+  - `http_max_conns_per_client` `(int: 100)` - Configures a limit of how many
+    concurrent TCP connections a single client IP address is allowed to open to the agent's HTTP server.
+This affects the HTTP servers in both client and server agents.
+Default value is `100`. `0` disables HTTP connection limits.

+  - `rpc_handshake_timeout` `(string: "5s")` - Configures the limit for how
+    long servers will wait after a client TCP connection is established before they complete the connection handshake.
+When TLS is used, the same timeout applies to the TLS handshake separately from the initial protocol negotiation.
+All Nomad clients should perform this immediately on establishing a new connection.
+This should be kept conservative as it limits how many connections an unauthenticated attacker can open if TLS is being using to authenticate clients (strongly recommended in production).
+When `tls.rpc` is true on servers, this limits how long the connection and associated goroutines will be held open before the client successfully authenticates.
+Default value is `5s`. `0` disables RPC handshake timeouts.

+  - `rpc_max_conns_per_client` `(int: 100)` - Configures a limit of how
+    many concurrent TCP connections a single source IP address is allowed to open to a single server.
+Client agents do not accept RPC TCP connections directly and therefore are not affected.
+It affects both clients connections and other server connections.
+Nomad clients multiplex many RPC calls over a single TCP connection, except for streaming endpoints such as [log streaming][log-api] which require their own connection when routed through servers.
+A server needs at least 2 TCP connections (1 Raft, 1 RPC) per peer server locally and in any federated region.
+Servers also need a TCP connection per routed streaming endpoint concurrently in use.
+Only operators use streaming endpoints; as of 0.10.3 Nomad client code does not.
+A reasonably low limit significantly reduces the ability of an unauthenticated attacker to consume unbounded resources by holding open many connections.
+You may need to increase this if WAN federated servers connect via proxies or NAT gateways or similar causing many legitimate connections from a single source IP.
+    Default value is `100` which is designed to support the majority of users.
+    `0` disables RPC connection limits. `26` is the minimum as `20` connections are always reserved for non-streaming connections (Raft and RPC) to ensure streaming RPCs do not prevent normal server operation.
+This minimum may be lowered in the future when streaming RPCs no longer require their own TCP connection.

 - `log_level` `(string: "INFO")` - Specifies  the verbosity of logs the Nomad agent will output.
 Valid log levels include `WARN`, `INFO`, or `DEBUG` in increasing order of verbosity.